-- 505.1 Intent of District.
+- Intent of District.
 It is the intent of this section that the RM-16 Zoning District be developed and reserved for medium-to-high density residential purposes.
 The regulations which apply within this district are designed to encourage the formation and continuance of a stable, healthy environment for several different types of multi-family dwellings, and to discourage unwanted encroachment of commercial, industrial, or other uses capable of adversely affecting the residential character of the district. - 505.2 Permitted Uses.
 The following uses shall be permitted in any RM-16 Zoning District: - a.)
-Multi-family dwellings. - b.)
-Boarding houses. - 505.3 Conditional Uses.
-The following uses may be permitted in any RM-16 Zoning District on a conditional basis subject to the provisions set forth in Article VIII, Section 804.

-a.)
-Public or private care homes, provided such facilities conform with the requirements of the State Board of Health, provided plans for such facilities receive the written approval of the Pickens County Board of Health prior to the issuance of any permits for construction and operation; copies of such approval to be attached to the building permit and to be retained in the files of the Zoning Administrator.

-- 505.4 Prohibited Uses.
-Sexually Oriented Businesses - 505.5 Other Requirements.
+Multi-family dwellings, and/or any accessory structures and facilities incidental to use thereof, including, but not limited to, leasing office, administrative office, conference room, public assembly room (s), or fitness center(s). - 505.3 Conditional Uses.
+The following uses may be permitted in any RM-16 Zoning District on a conditional basis subject to the provisions set forth in Article VIII, Section 804. - a.)
+Public or private care homes, provided such facilities conform with the requirements of the State Board of Health, provided plans for such facilities receive the written approval of the Pickens County Board of Health prior to the issuance of any permits for construction and operation; copies of such approval to be attached to the building permit and to be retained in the files of the Zoning Administrator. - 505.4 Prohibited Uses.
+Sexually Oriented Businesses - Other Requirements.
 Unless otherwise specified elsewhere in this Ordinance, multi-family uses permitted in RM-16 Zoning Districts shall be required to conform to the following standards: